 You’ve heard this one before, right?
 Follow-up was something that I let fall through the cracks more often than not early on in my business, but it really is where you can find all the money!

-Ok, I’m just going to be real with you on this one and say that I do not have the perfect follow-up system figured out.
+Ok, I’m just going to be real with you on this one and say that I do not have the perfect (whatever that word means) follow-up system figured out.
 And that my own follow-up system is constantly improving.
-I have a weekly Trello task that gets zoomed to my To Do list every Friday, and if I have any active leads I’ll go in and check it, send an email, move on to the next.
+I have a weekly task that pops up on my To Do list every Friday, and if I have any active leads I’ll go in and check my spreadsheet, send a thoughtful email, move on to the next.

-Which means that 10% of business owners are getting 80% of sales.
-Because the other 90% are hoping that the person just screams, “yes, take my money!” on the discovery call and they don’t follow up after that.
+Which means that roughly 15-25% of business owners are getting 80% of sales.
+Because the other 75% are hoping that the person just screams, “yes, take my money!” on the discovery call and they don’t follow up after that.